This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Normal Growth And Development Of Newborns

 You will notice changes in your newborn's size, weight, and appearance.
-The changes will happen quickly.
-Caregivers will record the following changes each time you bring your newborn in for a checkup:
+Healthcare providers will record the following changes each time you bring your newborn in for a checkup:

-- Weight: Your newborn will lose up to ten percent of his birth weight in water loss during the first 3 to 5 days.
-He will regain this weight by the time he is 2 weeks old.
-Your baby will gain about 1 1/2 to 2 pounds during his first month.
+- Weight.
+Your newborn will lose up to 10% of his or her birth weight during the first 3 to 5 days.
+He or she will regain this weight by the time he or she is 2 weeks old.
+Your newborn will gain about 1½ to 2 pounds during the first month.

-- Length: He will go through a growth spurt when he is about 2 weeks old, and another when he is about 6 weeks old.
-He will grow about 1 inch during his first month.
+- Length.
+Your newborn will go through a growth spurt when he or she is about 2 weeks old.
+He or she will grow about 1 inch during the first month.

-- Head shape and size: It is normal for your newborn's head to look large compared with the rest of his body.
-His head should increase by 1/2 inch in his first month.
-Your newborn may look wrinkled and chubby when he is born.
-His skull may have changed shape if he was born through the vagina.
-It may return to a normal rounded shape within a couple of weeks.
-Any bruises or swelling may also go away in a few weeks.
-Your baby has 2 soft spots on top of his head.
-The soft spot in the back of the head will close when he is about 2 or 3 months old.
-The front soft spot closes by the end of his first year.
-You will need to be careful when you touch the soft spots.
+- Head shape and size.
+Your newborn's head should increase by ½ inch in the first month.
+He or she has 2 soft spots called fontanels on his or her head.
+The soft spot in the back of the head will close when he or she is about 2 or 3 months old.
+The front soft spot will close by the end of the first year.
+Be very careful when you touch your newborn's soft spots.

 What to feed your newborn: